aurelianocyp/PTI/README.md

 Official Implementation of our PTI paper + code for evaluation metrics.
 PTI introduces an optimization mechanizem for solving the StyleGAN inversion task.
 Providing near-perfect reconstruction results while maintaining the high editing abilitis of the native StyleGAN latent space W. For more details, see <a href="https://arxiv.org/abs/2106.05744"><img src="https://img.shields.io/badge/arXiv-2008.00951-b31b1b.svg"></a>

-## Recent Updates
-**2021.07.01**: Fixed files download phase in the inference notebook.
-Which might caused the notebook not to run smoothly.

-**2021.06.29**: Added support for CPU.
-In order to run PTI on CPU please change `device` parameter under `configs/global_config.py` to "cpu" instead of "cuda".

-**2021.06.25** : Adding mohawk edit using StyleCLIP+PTI in inference notebook.
-	      Updating documentation in inference notebook due to Google Drive rate limit reached.
-	      Currently, Google Drive does not allow to download the pretrined models using Colab automatically.
-Manual intervention might be needed.

 ## Getting Started
 ### Prerequisites